Jacopo's Lair

 Signal is very faint, but no nulls or fading

 The gain is too low or there is a problem with the hardware (feed or LNA).
 Adjust the gain using the magic eye.
-If this happens on Aqua or Terra, move the LO to a higher settings to have a lower IF.
+If this happens on Aqua or other satellites in the 8 GHz band, move the LO to a higher settings to have a lower IF.

 Spurious signals, pulsing or spiking on the FFT